hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 Regained composure is a truth state that varies.
 Regained composure is false.
 Shredded is a truth state that varies.
 Shredded is false.
 Viewed laptop is a truth state that varies.
 Viewed laptop is false.
+You die is an action applying to nothing.

 Table of Letter
 Line (indexed text)	EOF (truth state)